What is causing my hand pain?

 If your symptoms persist for more than six months, your doctor may recommend surgery.

 Fractures, or breaks in bones, can cause severe hand pain.
 In addition to pain, you may also experience:

 In the case of a fractured finger, for example, you may not be able to move the finger fully.
 You may notice that your finger is swollen and, in some cases, slightly shorter than normal.

 - Simple (broken bone is aligned and stable)

 - Complex (break may cause bone to shift or become displaced, making treatment more difficult)

 - Comminuted (bones broken in more than one place)

 Treatment for fractures depends on the type of break.
 Simple breaks are often treated with casts or splints.
 In the case of more complicated fractures, pins, wires, or plates may be required.
 A surgical procedure may also be required in order to completely set the broken bone.

 It is one of the leading causes of hand pain.
-The condition causes joints to lose cartilage that allows them to move smoothly against one another.
+The condition causes joints tothat allows them to move smoothly against one another.
 It is common for painful, sometimes debilitating swelling to occur as the cartilage deteriorates.

 Typically, this occurs in the following areas of the hand: